passy/Android-DirectoryChooser/README.md

 A simple directory chooser you can integrate into your Android app.

-This version of the library has no additional dependencies, but requires Android v11+ to work.
-There is, however, [a v11-brach][2] that supports down to v7 using ActionBarSherlock.
+This version of the library requires ActionBarSherlock and supports Android 2.1 and above.
+If you don't care for support of pre-V11 Android releases, the [master branch][2] works without external dependencies.

 You can download the sample app from the Play Store: